Khouuuuba/PrimisProtocoldepostit/README.md

 Description:
-This function initializes the contract with key parameters, including addresses of various contracts, percentages, and the Ender Oracle.
+This function initializes the contract with key parameters, including addresses of various contracts, percentages, and the Primis Oracle.

 Parameters:
-- _endToken (address): Address of the END token contract.
+- _prmToken (address): Address of the PRM token contract.
-- _enderStaking (address): Address of the Ender staking contract.
+- _primisStaking (address): Address of the Primis staking contract.
-- _bond (address): Address of the Ender bond contract.
+- _bond (address): Address of the Primis bond contract.
 - _instadapp (address): Address of the Instadapp strategy contract.
 - _lybraFinance (address): Address of the LybraFinance strategy contract.
 - _eigenLayer (address): Address of the EigenLayer strategy contract.
 - _availableFundsPercentage (uint256): Percentage of available funds.
 - _reserveFundsPercentage (uint256): Percentage of reserve funds.
-- _oracle (address): Address of the Ender Oracle contract.
+- _oracle (address): Address of the Primis Oracle contract.

    function setAddress(address _addr, uint256 _type) public onlyOwner {